 Guinea’s 2008 coup leader returns home from exile

-CONAKRY, Guinea (AP) — The man who led a 2008 coup in Guinea and whose brief rule was marked by a stadium massacre against peaceful demonstrators returned to the West African country Wednesday after more than a decade in exile in Burkina Faso.
+CONAKRY, Guinea (AP) — The man who led a 2008 coup in Guinea and whose brief rule was marked by a stadium massacre against peaceful demonstrators returned to the West African country Wednesday after more than a decade in exile.

-Moussa “Dadis” Camara left the country in December 2009 after narrowly surviving an assassination attempt carried out by one of his own bodyguards.
-For years the government had sought to prevent his homecoming, fearing it could stoke political instability.

-When Camara tried to visit Conakry in 2015, Conde forced him to deplane on a layover in Abidjan before the commercial flight could continue to Guinea’s capital.
+After his arrival in the capital, Moussa “Dadis” Camara told supporters he had faith in the country’s justice system and was “fully prepared to tell my part of the truth” concerning the 2009 stadium killings when at least 157 people were slain.

+“I trust the justice system and I put myself at its disposal,” he said, noting that “no one is above the law.”

-Now Conde has been forced from power by another military junta and remains in their custody.
-First elected in the landmark 2010 vote, Conde saw his popularity sink over the decade he was in power, particularly after he ran for a third term and said term limits did not apply to him.
-He ultimately won re-election in October 2020, only to be deposed in the military coup less than a year later.
+Now Conde, has been overthrown by another junta and remains under military custody.
+First elected in the landmark 2010 vote, his popularity sank after he ran for a third term, saying term limits did not apply to him.
+Conde ultimately won re-election in October 2020, only to be deposed in the military coup less than a year later.

+The reversal of fortunes was not lost on Alphonse Thea, a pharmacist from Camara’s hometown, Nzerekore.

+“For 11 years (Conde) prevented Dadis from coming to the country,” Thea said.
+“He kept him in a sort of golden prison in Ouagadougou.
+And now he is the one in prison.
+Dadis is free.”

 Associated Press writer Krista Larson in Dakar, Senegal contributed.